General terms of sale, delivery and payment (AGB)

-1. If a provision of this contract is or become wholly or partially ineffective/void or not feasible for reasons of the law of the general terms and conditions according to Sections 305 to 310 BGB, the legal regulations apply.
+1. If a provision of this contract is or becomes wholly or partially ineffective/void or not feasible for reasons of the law of the general terms and conditions according to Sections 305 to 310 BGB, the legal regulations shall apply.

 4. If the invalidity of a provision is based on a measure of performance or time (time limit or deadline) specified therein, the provision must be agreed with a legally permissible measure that comes closest to the original measure.

 1. Insofar as “written form” or “in writing” is required in these Ts and Cs, the text form in the sense of Section 126b BGB is meant.
 Declarations in text form are therefore always effective.

 2. The contractual relationship is subject to the law of the Federal Republic of Germany.
 The Uniform Law on the International Sale of Goods and the Uniform Law on the Formation of Contracts for the International Sale of Goods shall not apply.